The United States moves embassy stores from Kiev to Lviv

+The US government has already reduced the number of embassy staff in Kiev.
+Now the work of the diplomatic mission near the Polish border is being moved – for security reasons.

-Washington (dpa) – Due to the extremely tense situation in the Ukraine conflict, the United States is moving its embassy from the Ukrainian capital, Kiev, to the city of Lviv (Limberg), near the border with Poland.
+Due to the extremely tense situation in the Ukraine conflict, the United States is moving the business of its embassy from the Ukrainian capital of Kiev to the city of Lviv (Limberg) near the border with Poland.

 US Secretary of State Anthony Blinken said this was a temporary precaution.
 The US Embassy will continue to work with the Ukrainian government.
 We are also continuing our intensive diplomatic efforts to de-escalate the crisis.”
 “Precautions” will in no way undermine US support for Ukraine.
 Our commitment to Ukraine’s sovereignty and territorial integrity is unwavering.”